Neural \'{E}tendue Expander for Ultra-Wide-Angle High-Fidelity Holographic Display: Characterization of e tendue expansion

-Suppose we want to generate the \'{e}tendue-expanded hologram of only a single scene.
-The optimal wavefront modulation of the neural \'{e}tendue expander is then the Fourier transform of the target scene, and, as such, we do not require any additional modulation on the SLM.
+Next, we analyze the expansion of \'{e}tendue achieved with the proposed technique.
+To this end, suppose we want to generate the \'{e}tendue-expanded hologram of only a single scene.
+Then, the optimal complex wavefront modulation for the neural \'{e}tendue expander would be the inverse Fourier transform of the target scene, and, as such, we do not require any additional modulation on the SLM.
 The SLM therefore can be set to zero-phase modulation.
-If we generalize this single-image case to diverse natural images, the neural \'{e}tendue expander is expected to provide the common frequency statistics of natural images, while the SLM fills in the image-specific residual frequencies to generate a specific target image.
+If we generalize this single-image case to diverse natural images, the neural \'{e}tendue expander is expected to preserve the common frequency statistics of natural images, while the SLM fills in the image-specific residual frequencies to generate a specific target image.
 In contrast, existing random scatters used for \'{e}tendue expansion do not consider any natural-image statistics\cite{Yu2017UltrahighdefinitionD3,Park2019UltrathinWL,buckley2006viewingAngle,kuo2020expansion}.